On behalf of The Law Office of Gustavo E. Frances, P.A.

 If sole custody is involved, you will likely need to work out a visitation schedule for the non-custodial parent if possible (barring any cases of abuse or other legal restriction).

-After separation, there may be times with custody adjustments need to be made.
+After separation, there may be times with custody adjustments that need to be made.
 That is fine, as long as they are made through the family court system.

 What Are Your Options?

 We know that divorce is the last thing you thought would happen, but we also know you want to do what is best for your child.
-At The Law Office of Gustavo E. Frances, we want to help you come to a resolution that is best for everyone involved.
+At The Law Office Of Gustavo E. Frances, P.A., we want to help you come to a resolution that is best for everyone involved.
 Sometimes that means joint custody, sometimes it means sole custody.
 Let us walk with you throughout this process.
-When you need a Fort Lauderdale child custody attorney, you can contact us by clicking here or calling 954-533-2756 for a free consultation.
+When you need a Fort Lauderdale child custody lawyer, you can contact us by clicking here or calling 954-533-2756 for a free consultation.